Spring 2016 Class Assignments

 Ethical Problems in the Practice of Law, by Lerman and Schrag (hereafter LS) INTRODUCTION. pp. 1-13; CH.
 1, THE REGULATION OF LAWYERS, pp. 19 – 45 Go to the CALI Folder on TWEN.
 Read the CALI Student Instructions sheet and follow them for submitting to the CALI Assignment Dropbox so that credit will be awarded for proper submission. --Do CALI exercise: Sources of Law Regulating the Practice of Law (1 hour) and submit a screen capture to the drop box per your CALI Student Instructions.

 January 14, 2016, Class 2:

 LS CH.
 1, THE REGULATION OF LAWYERS, pp. 45 – 79, Admission to Practice

 - WA Admission to Practice Rule (APR) 3 and

 - Universal Bar Exam Application for Bar Examination

 - Application Instructions to the WA ST Bar and URL Link

 - Sample WA ST Bar Application Form

-- For Thursday’s class, make sure you read and understand the materials on pages 40-56.
-I will not be questioning you directly on that material in class, but we will be discussing some of the concepts in those materials throughout much of the course.
+For Wednesday's class, make sure you read and understand the materials on pages 40-56.
+I will not be questioning you directly on that material in class, but we will be discussing some of the concepts in those materials later in the course.